-The mimic octopus ( Thaumoctopus mimicus) has some interesting ways to keep from being eaten.
+The mimic octopus (Thaumoctopus mimicus) has some interesting ways to keep from being eaten.
 The brown-and-white stripes on its arms resemble the patterning on venomous sea snakes and the coloring of spiny lionfish.
 And it can vary its shape and positioning to look like a variety of different underwater creatures.
-For example, when the octopus swims, it can arrange all of its long arms behind its body and impersonate a toxic flatfish, such as a
+For example, when the octopus swims, it can arrange all of its long arms behind its body and impersonate a toxic flatfish, such as a zebra sole.
+These aren't perfect impersonations, but they may startle a predator enough that the octopus has time to flee.

 In a new study in the Biological Journal of the Linnean Society, biologists examined DNA sequences of the mimic octopus and 35 of its relatives to create a family tree and determine when each of the mimic's distinctive traits evolved.
 They found that the octopus began to swim like a flatfish around the same time that it evolved very long arms.
 The conspicuous body patterning came later.